julyvee/julyvee.github.io/_posts/2022-08-17-dos-and-donts-for-efficient-unit-testing.markdown

 # Conclusion

 To make your unit tests more efficient, keep a few principles in mind:

 1. Mock any logic outside of your testing scope
 2. Use dependency injection to make objects easily mockable
 3. Make assertions on your logic, not mock setups
-4. Use callbacks to validate complex parameters Adhering to these principles will save you time while writing your tests and make them more meaningful.
+4. Use callbacks to validate complex parameters

+Of course there might be scenarios in which some of these concepts don't apply.
+But in general, adhering to these principles will save you time while writing your tests and make them more meaningful.
 An all-around win!

 # Supporting Information